ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/ratio_of_means/methodological_specification.md

 ### 9.3 Construction

-In this type of imputation the construction link is used and the predictive value is the auxiliary variable from the target record.
+In this type of imputation, the construction link is used and the predictive value is the auxiliary variable from the target record.
 Records imputed using this imputation will be marked `C`.